Lanruoj/To-do-list/README.md

 ## List of features:
 1. Display todo-list with a formatted string in a table-like design
+    - Uses datetime module for time and date information/calculations
     - "Home" function, all functions except exit loops back to this
     - Sorts the global unsorted list on each execution
-    - Displays task name, time added, deadline time, and time remaining
+    - Displays task name, time added, deadline time, and time remaining (using timedelta)
     - Takes in the tasks from a global data structure
     - If no tasks, show "no current tasks"
     - Show options for user

-2. User can choose an option what to do
+2. User can choose an option for what to do
     - Checks for keyboard input that matches a dictionary of options (local variable)
         - If it doesn't, throw error and try again
     - Runs the corresponding function name as the value in dictionary